-People with compulsive overeating typically eat excessive amounts of food—but not because they’re hungry.
-Instead, they eat to feel better, to feel happy.
+People with compulsive overeating regularly eat excessive amounts of food—but not because they’re hungry.
+Instead, they eat to feel better, to find relief.
 The opposite happens.
-They feel a loss of control, as if they have no willpower.
-And the eating begins again.
+They feel guilt, shame, and a loss of control, which only triggers the overeating to begin again.

 If you or someone you know needs help with compulsive overeating, reach out today.

 Compulsive overeating is more than the occasional overindulgence.
 It is a complex, deeply rooted pattern of disordered eating that involves consuming unusually large amounts of food, even when not physically hungry.
 Unlike typical overeating, which may occur in social settings or on special occasions, compulsive overeating is driven by emotional distress.
 Eating acts as a coping mechanism, offering temporary relief from anxiety, stress, and other difficult emotions.
 The overeating triggers intense guilt and shame, however, perpetuating a cycle that requires professional care to break.